zannloo/tp/docs/UserGuide.md

 <box type="success" seamless>

 #### Output if command succeeds:
-- Displays message indicating specified group has been successfully edited.
+- Displays a message indicating that the specified group has been successfully edited.

 </box>

 <box type="wrong" seamless>

 #### Output if command fails:
-- Displays message indicating either:
+- Displays a message indicating either:
   - [Invalid command format.](#mistake-1-invalid-command-format)
   - [Invalid path.](#mistake-2-invalid-path)
   - [At least one field (`NAME` or `GROUP_ID`) to edit must be provided.](#mistake-5-at-least-one-field-to-edit-must-be-provided)